runexec/Monorail.js/README.md

 http://expressjs.com/guide.html#route-param%20pre-conditions <br />

 # Compatibility

+Built and tested with node v0.6.13 nohm ORM vs 0.9.0 express 2.58

 It has currently only been tested on unix, but should work on windows with little or no changes.